Astrophysics Milestones For Pulsar Timing Array Gravitational Wave Detection: PTA Milestones

+A realistic, astrophysical GWB from SMBHBs is, however, expected to deviate noticeably from the pure power-law spectrum we have assumed so far.
+To quantify the influence of these deviations on our detection prospects, we use astrophysically-motivated simulations of SMBHB populations to inject three non-power-law GWB spectra into the synthesized data.

+To calculate plausible and self-consistent GWB spectra, we generate full mock populations of SMBH binaries.
+We employ two entirely independent approaches to simulate SMBHB populations.
+In the first, we anchor the population on the galaxy-galaxy merger rate derived from the Illustris cosmological simulations \citep{Vogelsberger+2014a, Genel+2014, Vogelsberger+2014b}.
+While the Illustris population of SMBH mergers has been used extensively \citep{Kelley+2017a, Kelley+2017b, Kelley+2018}, we have generalized our approach to allow for a more flexible range of binary properties, and thus resulting GWB spectra.
+In particular, we have chosen binary hardening rates and masses so as to produce i) a GWB spectrum that is very nearly a power-law with a relatively steep ``negative''' spectral index at low frequencies (Fig.~\ref{fig:real_spectra_freespec_20yr}: grey), and ii) a strain spectrum that is nearly ``flat'' at low frequencies (Fig.~\ref{fig:real_spectra_freespec_20yr}: yellow).

+The second method uses spectra originally generated for the astrophysical inference performed on the NANOGrav 11yr dataset \citep{NG11_sgwb}.
+This method uses a semi-analytic model \citep{2016ApJ...826...11S} to simulate a binary population using observational-based measurements of the galaxy stellar mass function, galaxy merger rate, and SMBH mass--host galaxy relation.
+The eccentricity distribution and binary hardening rate is incorporated over a wide range of parameters \citep{2017PhRvL.118r1102T}.
+Model parameters are chosen to produce iii) a GW strain spectrum that is attenuated strongly enough to turn over, producing a ``positive'' spectral index at low frequencies (Fig.~\ref{fig:real_spectra_freespec_20yr}: blue).

+Overall, the amplitude of the simulated spectra is calibrated primarily by the distribution of SMBH masses, and the low-frequency spectral index is increased from the fiducial $-2/3$ by increasing the environmental hardening rate, mostly due to coupling with the nuclear stellar environment \citep{2016ApJ...826...11S, Kelley+2017b}.
+For both methodologies, we have calibrated all three realistic spectra to have an amplitude of \gwbamp{1} at a frequency of 1 yr$^{-1}$, and are shown by the solid lines in Fig.~\ref{fig:real_spectra_freespec_20yr}.

-The real GWB spectrum, as described in the main paper, might have a significant flattening or turn-over at low frequencies.
-The total S/N recovered using the standard detection pipeline, and assuming a pure power-law, is shown for a range of realistically modeled GWB spectra in Fig.~\ref{fig:real_spectra}.
-The recovered S/N for the GWB in the dataset is not significantly affected by the shape of the spectrum of the injected GWB.
-This point is crucial, since it shows that \textit{the assumption of a pure power-law spectrum allows for a high S/N detection, despite omitting the detailed spectral structure.
-Additionally, even significant attenuation of the GWB signal at low frequencies does not represent a significant obstacle to detection.}
+The total S/N recovered using our standard detection pipeline (assuming a pure power-law strain spectrum) is shown for these realistically-modeled GWB spectra in Fig.~\ref{fig:real_spectra}.
+Even in the ``positive'' model, where a significant amount of GW strain is attenuated at low frequencies, the measured S/N is unaffected at the 15--17 yr slices (where initial detection is predicted to happen) and is only decreased by $\sim50\%$ at the 20 yr slice.
+This point is crucial, since it demonstrates that the assumption of a pure power-law strain spectrum allows for a high S/N detection, despite omitting the detailed spectral structure.
+Additionally, even significant attenuation of the GWB signal at low frequencies does not represent a significant obstacle to detection.
+Any eventual reduction in the recovered S/N compared to the predicted S/N can then be used to interpret the presence of a turnover in the GWB spectrum.